-However, when we count all entries of this code within the nine diagnostic fields, depression was mentioned on 139,562 inpatient discharges and emergency room records.
-In fact, the depression diagnosis was substantially more frequently present as $2^{nd} - 7^{th}$ listed on the medical record than it was first-listed (Figure 4A-5).

-When hospital data is used to estimate the prevalence of depression, it makes sense to include all mentions of this disorder in all diagnostic fields, not just the first one.
+However, when we count all entries of this code within the nine diagnostic fields, depression was mentioned on 149,051 inpatient discharges and emergency room records (Figure 4A-5).
+When hospital data are used to estimate the prevalence of depression, it makes sense to include all mentions of this disorder in all diagnostic fields, not just the first one.